shashwatah/almanac/README.md

 $ bundle exec jekyll serve
 ```

-> Note: **bundle exec** is not required unless you are running the website for the first time.
+> Note: '**bundle exec**' is not required unless you are running the website for the first time.